KrisnaG/Secure-Client-Server-Java/README.md

 # Secure Java Client-Server Application

 This is a Secure Java client-server application for sending messages over a network.
 It consists of a server program and a client program that communicate with each other using sockets and specific commands.
+It communicates using SSL/TLS protocol with the SSLServerSocket and SSLSocket and ensures secure data transmission by employing various security measures, including truststore management with keytool, symmetric encryption, and HMAC (Hash-based Message Authentication Code).

+This application employs symmetric encryption and HMAC.
+Symmetric encryption ensures that the data transmitted between the server and client remains confidential by encrypting it using a shared key.
+HMAC guarantees the integrity of the data by appending a hash-based message authentication code to each message, allowing the recipient to verify its authenticity.

 ---